NishkarshRaj/100DaysofMLCode/3_Regression/Random_Forest_Regression/ReadMe.md

 ## Implementation in R

-1. Load the Dataset** If we look at the dataset, we need to predict the salary for an employee who falls under Level 6.5 — So we really do not need the first column “Position”. dataset = dataset[2:3]
+1. Load the Dataset.
+If we look at the dataset, we need to predict the salary for an employee who falls under Level 6.5 — So we really do not need the first column “Position”. dataset = dataset[2:3]

 2. Split the data into training set and test set.
 Install caTools library to split the data.